The Notorious Maker, Co-Founder Scalar

 Website

-Content is stored as Markdown, indexed with Orbit and parsed with CommonMark.
+Content is stored as Markdown.
 The front end is styled with Tailwind CSS.

 Coding

-I’ve got this all on a Fully Jarvis Bamboo standing desk or in my Pinqponq Blok Medium backpack.
+I’ve got this all on a Fully Jarvis Bamboo standing desk or in my Pinqponq Blok Large backpack.

-Philipp Kühn nudges me to buy proper headphones, but I’m still using some cheap JBL on-ear headphones and I like them.
-I “upgraded” to Soundcore Space Q45 over-ear headphones with noise cancelling.
-Wouldn‘t recommend them, but they do what I need them for.
-(By the way, I don’t plan to join the AirPods club.)
+I have got some Soundcore Space Q45 over-ear headphones with active noise cancelling (important).
+Wouldn’t recommend them, but they do what I need them for.
+(I don’t plan to join the AirPods club.)

 While working, I’m listening to Spotify.
 I have a bad music taste.

-Visual Studio Code is my preferred code editor.
+Cursor is my preferred code editor.
 I configured it to look minimalistic and I’ve set a bigger-than-average line height.
 I’m using JetBrains Mono as the font.
-This is how that looks like:

 I know some Git commands, but I prefer to use Git Tower as a graphical interface.
 No idea why some people avoid a GUI to look through hundreds of lines of code.